-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Data for specific student groups will be available in the Annual Update of this document.
-Pupil Achievement: Percentage of English Learner students who make progress toward English proficiency, as measured by ELPAC, will increase by 3%. progress toward English proficiency Desired outcome for 2023-24: 38% Pupil Achievement: English learner reclassification rate will increase by 1%.
-2018-19: 7% 2019-20: 2.0% (based on a partial school year) Desired outcome for 2023-24: 10% Pupil Outcomes: Percentage of 3rd grade students showing progress toward reading at grade level will increase by 3% (as measured by a reading diagnostic assessment at the end of Trimester 2).
-2018-19: 70% Desired outcome for 2023-24: 79%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 5% for "All Students" and will increase by 8% for our underserved student groups (including English learners, foster youth, and socioeconomically disadvantaged) or until the gap is eliminated.
+June 2021: i-Ready - Percent of students who are at or above grade level - 22% English Learners: 5% Foster Youth: 0% Socioeconomically Disadvantaged: 13% Pupil Achievement: Percentage of English Learner students who make progress toward English proficiency, as measured by ELPAC, will increase by 3%. progress toward English proficiency as Desired outcome for 2023-24: 38% of English learner students will make progress toward English proficiency as measured from matched ELPAC.
+Pupil Achievement: English learner reclassification rate as measured by ELPAC, teacher evaluation, parent consultation, and SBAC (or district assessment when SBAC is not available), will increase by 3%.
+2018-19: 7% 2019-20: 2.0% (based on a partial school year due to school closures) as measured by ELPAC, teacher evaluation, parent consultation, and SBAC (or district assessment when SBAC is not available).
+Desired outcome for 2023-24: 16% of English learners will be reclassified as measured by ELPAC, teacher evaluation, parent consultation, and SBAC (or district assessment when SBAC is not available)